 Camera Placement for Filming Online Golf Lessons

 An additional detail to be aware of with camera placement is the distance from the subject.
 Most often we see video from clients that is shot from too great a distance or with a wide angle lens and the detail we would like is missing.
-Test your shot before hand to make sure you have the tightest view possible which still gets the entire arc of the golf club in the shot.
+This is especially true for video shot with mobile phones.
+Test your shot beforehand to make sure you have the tightest view possible which still gets the entire arc of the golf club in the shot.
+Mobile phones should be turned on their side in a horizontal landscape format.
 Historically for standard camcorders, we have found this distance to be about 21 feet.
 But wide angle lenses which are typical on smart phones and some of the newer pocket cameras require shooting the video at closer distances.
 Be sure to test your system before sending us video of a golfer who looks like an ant in the distance.

 Video Length and File Size for Online Golf Lessons